cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 ## Positional arguments and keyword arguments

 The distinction between positional and keyword arguments is better understood in an example.
 In `In [9]`, the Python kernel took the argument 2 as the value of the parameter `x` and 1 as the value of the parameter `y`.
-They are taken as **positional arguments**, so that input was read exactly the same as the following one.
+They were taken as **positional arguments**, so that input was read exactly the same as the following one.

 ```
 In [10]: g(x=2, y=1)